darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 curl -O https://raw.githubusercontent.com/vmware-samples/vcenter-event-broker-appliance/master/examples/knative/powershell/kn-ps-echo/server.ps1
 ```

-We can then create some Powershell which takes input from event and calls REST API of vROps.
+What I do need to do though is create a handler.ps1 which takes input from event and calls REST API of vROps.

 ```powershell
 Function Process-Handler {